andyml123/andyml123.github.io/get-well-wishes-for-hip-replacement.md

+---
+layout: page
+title: 'Get Well Wishes for After a Hip Replacement'
+title2: 'Get Well Soon for Hip Replacement'
+description: >-
+  Use these get well wishes after a hip replacement for a friend or loved one to find the strength to get through the painful recovery
+image: /get-well-wishes-for-hip-replacement.png
+tags: 'get well wishes, get well soon after surgery, get well messages for hip replacement'
+categories:
+  - wishes
+last_modified_at:   2022-12-11 10:30:00 +0000
+published: true
+---

 When someone you know and love is having surgery it can be a worrying time.
 You might be concerned for them and their health and they will be nervous about going under the knife.

 A hip replacement is no different.
 It's a major operation that requires a lot of healing.
 And so those undergoing one and faxing the recovery afterwards will need the love and support of family and friends.